Crouching Lion Hike Hawaii: The Epic Crouching Lion Trail In Oahu

 If you go east from here, there’s a rock platform you can scramble onto for even better views of the ocean and mountains.
 This clump of rocks is the ‘crouching lion’ that the hike gets its name from.

 You can stop at this hill, or keep going up the mountain and this trail will eventually merge with Puu Manamana, one of the scariest and most dangerous cliff trails in Hawaii.
 Not recommended unless you know what you’re doing!

-At one point, the state of Hawaii put up signs saying this trail is closed, but this is not enforced and doesn’t seem to be in effect as of 2020.
+At one point, the state of Hawaii put up signs saying the Crouching Lion trail is closed, but this isn’t enforced and doesn’t seem to be in effect anymore as of 2021.

-I assume this was because they’re wanting to limit access to Puu Manamana, which is a much more treacherous hike and shares a trailhead with Crouching Lion.
+I assume they wanted to limit access to Puu Manamana, which is a much more treacherous hike and shares a trailhead with Crouching Lion.